Mild, pan-fried tofu and creamy, spiced greens. Saag tofu is total comfort food, y’all.

-- 1/2 cup almond or soy milk mixed with 2 tablespoons lemon juice
+- 1/2 cup unsweetened vegan milk – mixed with 2 tablespoons lemon juice

-- Heat the rest of the margarine in the same pan on medium-high.
+- Heat the rest of the vegan butter in the same pan on medium-high.
 Add your tofu, and fry until it begins to brown.
 Spoon the cooked tofu into a bowl, and set aside.
 This take about 8-10 minutes.

 - Reduce the heat to medium, and saute the onion, garlic, and ginger until they’re soft, about 5 minutes.
 Sprinkle the mixture with the salt and spices.
 Stir these together for just another minute or so, then fold the cooked baby kale back into the pan.